AFIT-R/afit-r.github.io/analytics/predictive/resampling.md

 `cv.glm` provides a list with 4 outputs:

 1. *call*: the original function call
 2. *K*: the number of *folds* used.
-In our case it is 392 because the LOOCV looped through and pulled out each observation atleast once to use a test observation.
+In our case it is 392 because the LOOCV looped through and pulled out each observation at least once to use a test observation.
 3. *delta*: the cross-validation estimate of prediction error.
 The first number, which is the primary number we care about, is the output from Eq.
 1 listed above.
 4. *seed*: the values of the random seed used for the function call